 - Different Types of Teaching Jobs in China

-China isn’t the place for everyone and we know that it’s not always the top choice when searching for opportunities to teach abroad, so we’ve interviewed other people about their experience teaching English abroad in countries such as Thailand, Oman, and Kazakhstan.
+China isn’t the place for everyone and we know that it’s not always the top choice when searching for opportunities to teach abroad, so we’ve interviewed other people about their experience teaching English abroad in our ESL Around the World series.
+You can learn what it’s like to teach in countries such as Thailand, Oman, Dubai, Mexico, and Kazakhstan.

 Click here to check out all the posts from our ESL Around the World interview series.